floydhub/floyd-docs/docs/examples/dcgan.md

 *Note that this feature is in preview mode and is not production ready yet*

 ## What Next?

-In the original paper the model was trained on the [LSUN](http://www.yf.io/p/lsun) dataset and then, the learned features were used to perform an image classification task on the CIFAR-10 dataset.
-DCGAN was one of the first "stable" model based on GAN and the first which tried to learn features from images in an unsupervised regime.
+In the original paper the model was trained on the [LSUN](http://www.yf.io/p/lsun) dataset, and then the learned features were used to perform an image classification task on the CIFAR-10 dataset.
+DCGAN was one of the first stable models based on GAN and the first which tried to learn features from images in an unsupervised regime.
 GAN is an extremely active research area because they can provide an unlimited amount of high quality data which is necessary to train Deep Learning models.

 {!contributing.md!}